 Beware of people who tell you “God told me to tell you…” because it’s not always true.

-A while after that I and a friend of mine started recording a heavy metal demo, and I, once more, suggested “Demonkill” as the name, but, again, he hated it.
+A while after that I and a friend of mine started recording a heavy metal demo, and I, once more, suggested “Demonkill” as the name, but, like everyone before him, he hated it.
 “It glorifies darkness!” he said.
 He wanted to call the project “Scarlet.”
 I said, “As in ‘O’hara?”
 He replied, “No, as in ‘though your sins be as red as scarlet I will make them white as snow’ (Isaiah 1:18).”

 I loved that verse, but hated the name, so we eventually settled on “Scarlet Road,” which sort of had a blues ring to it.
 But the project, again, fell apart a few months later and he said I could use the songs however I wished, just so I gave him credit as co-writer.
 I changed the name to “Hallow Road,” and will soon resurrect the band with my son, Trey.